BANGKAY SA BANGKETA… kasi nga drug pusher ako.

 This is the sad refrain in a sardonic poem that a young Filipina wrote and read in a video she posted last week on her Facebook page.
 It does not matter, she averred, that the so-called drug pushers falling by the dozens of late had not been read their rights or tried in court.
 Or even, that they had been killed by those who are supposed to protect them and enforce the law.
 Perhaps, she wrote, those who kill are drug pushers, too.

-Indeed, a pall of death has cloaked the nation in mixed glee, grief, confusion, and anxiety in the first three weeks alone of the war on drugs of President Rodrigo R. Duterte and his deputy, Philippine National Police chief, Director General Ronald ‘Bato’ dela Rosa.
-They had promised, after all, to rid the nation of drugs in three to six months’ time.
+Indeed, a pall of death has cloaked the nation in mixed glee, grief, confusion, and anxiety in the first three weeks alone of the war on drugs of President Rodrigo R. Duterte, who will deliver his first state of the nation address today.

-But who will die next is not quite clear as yet.
-In the meantime, the question of why the poor and puny pushers are dying in high number compared to just a handful of their rich counterparts, the drug lords, and their supposed coddlers in the police has been either inadequately answered or ignored.
+But who will be killed next is not quite clear as yet.
+In the meantime, the question of why the poor and puny pushers are dying in high numbers compared to just a handful of their rich counterparts, the drug lords, and their supposed coddlers in the police has been either inadequately answered or ignored.

 By the data of the police — until now the singular source of information of the news media about the war on drugs — about 10 bodies have been showing up by the road and in the slums every day, or a total of 213 killed in Duterte’s first 21 days in office alone.
 The casualty toll includes 209 civilians and only four policemen that the police had tagged as alleged drug pushers.